 Coronavirus First Home Test

-The Ellume test was the first of its kind to receive clearance from the US Food and Drug Administration, allowing testing of coronavirus infection at home without seeing a doctor or medical center.
+The Ellume test was the first of its kind to receive clearance from the US Food and Drug Administration it was a big step towards nasal development services, allowing testing of coronavirus infection at home without seeing a doctor or medical center.

 The test consists of a nasal swab, dropper, medicated fluid, and solution.
 The app takes you through step-by-step usage instructions.

 A Better Way to Repair an Anterior Cruciate Ligament Tear

 The ACL runs diagonally across the middle of the knee and is vital in keeping our bodies upright and stable, but it is prone to tearing.

 Repairing a torn ACL requires surgery, and sometimes reconstruction — surgery in which a piece of tendon and bone is taken from another part of the body, or from a donor, to rebuild the torn ligament.

 Replacing that material, the newly approved FDA-approved BEAR implant, made of bovine collagen, is held in place between the ends of the torn ACL to hold them together.
 The device is absorbed by the patient’s body within a few months, meanwhile, new healthy tissue grows in its place.

 More Accurate Computerized Tomography (CT) Examinations